DYNATUNE-XL LONGITUDINAL DYNAMICS

 DYNATUNE-XL DRIVE-LINE DESIGN MODULE (DDM)

-In RELEASE 8.0 of the Drive-Line Module one can now either provide a classical Internal Combustion Engine (ICE) Torque Map - either directly measured on an Engine Dyno or to be generated out of measured Power at the Wheel Data - as a function of RPM or a Typical Torque Speed Curve from a Motor Generator Unit (MGU).
-Accordingly one must also provide the Gearbox Ratio(s) & Final Drive Data.
+From RELEASE 8.0 onward of the Drive-Line Module, one can either provide a classical Internal Combustion Engine (ICE) Torque Map - either directly measured on an Engine Dyno or to be generated out of measured Power at the Wheel Data - as a function of RPM or a Typical Torque Speed Curve from a Motor Generator Unit (MGU). |

 Drive-line input data